MarxSoul55/cats_vs_dogs/README.md

 resources, however:

 * http://neuralnetworksanddeeplearning.com/
-    * Awesome online book.
-Many people will list this as a resource if you ask around, and I can tell you, from personal experience, that it's a fine one.
+    * Great online book.
+Many people will list this as a resource if you ask around.
+Well-written and very informative.
 * http://cs231n.github.io/
     * Lecture-notes and other resources from a course at Stanford University.
-Very helpful!
 * https://www.coursera.org/learn/machine-learning
-    * Another well-respected resource like the first one I listed.
-Haven't gone through it myself but people who have say it's good.
+    * Another well-respected resource like the first one listed.
+If you want a more traditional "lecture and listen" setting, this will suffice.
 * http://www.deeplearningbook.org/
     * A bit of a newbie on the field, but has some top-notch authors behind it.
-They're well-known in the field of AI and well-respected too.
+They're well-known and well-respected in the field of AI.
 * https://www.youtube.com/watch?v=aircAruvnKk
     * This video was created by 3Blue1Brown as part of a series, which is actually being created as I speak (October 15th, 2017).
-3Blue1Brown is great; he teaches things in an intuitive manner with lots of nice visualizations.
-Whatever comes out of this series, I'm sure it'll be good.
+3Blue1Brown has a reputation of teaching things in an intuitive manner with lots of nice visualizations.
-      He also has series' on linear algebra and calculus too.
 * https://www.youtube.com/watch?v=bxe2T-V8XRs&list=PLiaHhY2iBX9hdHaRr6b7XevZtgZRa1PoU
     * This video is part of a short series on artificial neural-networks.
 It's just a small overview of some of the general concepts.
 It does throw in a few implementation-level